 For a high level of stable security, the stables must be completely enclosed within a suitably restrictive perimeter (stable area) which will act both as a deterrent to the admission of unauthorised persons and to uncontrolled exit of Horses.
 A CCTV system may be prescribed by the FEI for certain Events.
 Access to this area must only be after checking the necessary accreditation.
 The area must be sufficiently large, where possible to allow Horses to be evacuated from the stables in an emergency but still remain within the confines of the perimeter However, in some disciplines (see discipline rules), lower levels of stable security are permitted.
 If possible there must be provision of a restricted area for Athletes and others to mix away from the general public, in order to keep non- authorised people out of the secure stable area.
-(See Veterinary Guidance Note 4 and 5/2010 - Veterinary course attendance and Accreditation, including interim measures until 31st December 2011).

 Whenever possible the stable area must include only stables; lorries, caravans, etc., should not be permitted within the area.
-Access to stables must be limited to those persons indicated in VR Art.
-1005.2.5.3.
-It is essential that the official issuing authorised access be a responsible person of seniority within the Organising Committee.
+Access to stables must be limited to those persons indicated in VRs Art.
+1023.VI.17 and GRs Art.
+132. It is essential that the person issuing authorised access be a responsible person of seniority within the Organising Committee.
 The FEI Veterinary Department will maintain a List of accredited Team Veterinarians and accredited Individual Competitors Private Veterinary Surgeons.
 It is important that the NFs and OCs of international Events liaise closely with the Veterinary Authorities and that the Committee and all officials, particularly the Chief Steward, are aware of the Veterinary Authorities requirements in respect to access control and separation of Horses in the stables and during training.

-2. CONTROL OF ACCESS
+2. CONTROL OF ACCESS (VRs Art.
+1023.V & VI)